 Earl Lyle Zahler was born July 25, 1945, in Buffalo, New York, the third child of Lyle Zahler and Ethel Faulring.
 He grew up in Boston, New York, a rural town south of Buffalo.
 As a youth, Earl enjoyed the outdoors and was often found playing with family and friends.
 From an early age, he enjoyed hunting raccoon with his father and brothers and, as he grew older, he would often hunt alone.
-Another notable pleasure for early was watching early TV shows, particularly reruns of "The Three Stooges" movies.
+Another notable pleasure was watching early TV shows, particularly reruns of "The Three Stooges" movies.

 Earl's One Year Pictures

-Earl attended elementary school in Boston and then completed his junior high and high school education at Griffith Institute and Central School in Springville, riding Werner Blesy's school bus daily.
+Earl attended elementary school in Boston and then completed his junior high and high school education at Griffith Institute and Central School in Springville, riding Werner Blesy's school bus.
 Earl enjoyed shop class and playing saxophone in the high school band, particularly the marching band.
 After graduating from Griffith Institute in 1963, Earl attended SUNY Morrisville, where he earned an Associates Degree in Food Technology.